camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 ### Receive Task

-When a receive task instance is migrated, the corresponding event subscription remains as it is apart from the activity it references.
-That means that the name of the message the instance waits for does not change, even if the target process definition defines a different message.
+A receive task defines a persistent event trigger, namely an event subscription.
+There are two options for migrating it:

+1. **The event trigger remains the same**: Even if the target event defines a different message, the migrated task instance is going to wait for the message defined by the source task.
+This is the default behavior when calling `migrationBuilder.mapActivities("sourceTask", "targetTask")`
+2. **The event trigger is updated**: The migrated task instance is going to wait for the message of the target task.
+  This behavior can be specified by calling `migrationBuilder.mapActivities("sourceTask", "targetTask").updateEventTrigger()`

 ### External Task